eduardo3g/terraform-serverless/README.md

 ## Serverless ☁️

-It is also possible to provision the serverless resources mentioned previously with the Serverless Framework, however, in this project, I chose to separate responsabilities and only Terraform is used to manage infrastructure. <br />
+It is also possible to provision the resources mentioned previously with the Serverless Framework, however, in this project, I chose to separate responsabilities and only Terraform is used to manage infrastructure. <br />

 Therefore, the main usage of Serverless in this project is to create the API gateway endpoints and Lambda functions triggered by API Gateway's events.